-Advertised to be designed for those with active lifestyles, Rockstar Energy Drink may be your next favorite energy drink whether you’re a distance runner or shredding it out on stage.
+Advertised to be designed for those with active lifestyles, Rockstar Energy Drink may be your next favourite energy drink whether you’re a distance runner or shredding it out on stage.

-But before you ditch your regular brand for a life of rock and roll, let’s find out what exactly is in these cans, and how hard is that fall (if there even is one!).
+But before you ditch your regular brand for a life of rock and roll, let’s find out what exactly is in Rockstar Energy.

 Nutritional Value Of Rockstar Energy Drink